EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 * **5\_Post\_analysis\_work**: The directory comprises scripts to generate the final resulting plots in the project; a few plots are included in the manuscript's main text, while others were included in the supplementary information.

-* **Data**: Comprised of pre-processed data downloaded from a public data-sharing platform.
-One of the datasets is procured from the group of Lisa van Baarsen and is available on GEO as well with GEO accession ID - ####. (not available in github repository)
+* **Data** (only available in sFSS, not on GitHub): Comprised of pre-processed data downloaded from a public data-sharing platform.
+One of the datasets is procured from the group of Lisa van Baarsen and is available on GEO as well with GEO accession ID - ####.
 * **renv**: The project uses the renv functionality and the directory comprises the essential files (activate.R, settings.json) and directories for the renv setup.

 * **Renv_setup.R**: This script sets up the R environment for the project work.
 Details about executing are available in the file as a header and in the comments.
 Also included under the 'How to reproduce the results' section further down in this document.<br>